thephpleague/omnipay-sagepay/README.md

 `request->setToken($saved_token);`

-Once authorised, this token will be deleted by the gateway and so cannot be used again.
+Once authorized, this token will be deleted by the gateway and so cannot be used again.
-Note that if the transaction is not authorised, then the token will remain.
+Note that if the transaction is not authorized, then the token will remain.
 You should then delete the token explicitly to make sure it does not remain in the gateway (it will sit there until the card expires, maybe for several years).